The Consumer Outcomes Group is a forum dedicated to improving customer outcomes in retail banking.

 Paul’s work focuses on assisting consumers in vulnerable circumstances who have legal problems with their mortgages, personal loans, car loans, credit cards, small amount loans, consumer lease, insurance products, telecommunications and other essential services.

 Paul is also passionate about improving consumers’ knowledge of their rights under banking and finance and insurance products through community education and is heavily involved in Legal Aid Queensland’s Community Legal Education program.

 Paul is a current member of the ICA Consumer Liaison Forum, the FOS Consumer Liaison Group and is the current Chair of the General Insurance Code Governance Committee Association.

 Norm is the Head of Customer Care, NAB Assist.
 He has been in the Financial Services sector since 1988, and has held senior management roles right across the National Australia Bank (NAB) but considers his most rewarding roles to have been in the Direct Banking Call Centre, running Retail Branches, Mobile Bankers and his time in Project Services developing products and services to make, in his own words, ‘NAB customers’ existences a little better each day’.

-Matt is passionate about Suncorp delivering meaningful outcomes for customers – as well as leading our industry on key issues that impact our community.
+Michelle is passionate about purpose led leadership, championing great outcomes for customers and advocating with industry on key issue that impact our community.